pganguli/pelican-theme-bear/README.md

 DISPLAY_AUTHORS = False  # authors list on article view
 DISPLAY_SUMMARY = False  # article summary on index
-TAGS_POSITION = None     # position of tags on index; 'top' or not
+TAGS_POSITION = None     # position of tags on index; 'top' or not FOOTER_TEXT = None       # footer text to display on all pages
 ```